jpco/jws/web/content/es/_index.md

 celebrate "$phrase"  # Celebrate saving $100!
 ```

-Proper quoting rules are necessary when both setting and using variables.
+Following the proper quoting rules is necessary when both setting and using variables.
 This is confusing and leads to errors.

 Es variables are lists.
 There is only one kind of significant quote, the single quote, which stops both splitting and interpolation.
 Also, variables are only split when the values are first read.